shubham2892/library_application/README.md

 pass: 123456

 Please do not change the password of the admin account.
 If changed, please ensure that you have informed at shubham2892@gmail.com

+Notes:
+* Admin and members sign in at the same sign in page.
+Admins are shown more options than members.
+* If you delete a member all of their corresponding reservations are also deleted.
+Same thing can be said for rooms and their corresponding reservations.